Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 April 2026 04.57.54 UTC
+- WIB: Selasa, 14 April 2026 05.58.25 UTC
-- WITA: Selasa, 14 April 2026 05.57.54 UTC
+- WITA: Selasa, 14 April 2026 06.58.25 UTC
-- WIT: Selasa, 14 April 2026 06.57.54 UTC
+- WIT: Selasa, 14 April 2026 07.58.25 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: nature
+Kategori: friendship